I've been translating a bit from Camões' Lusíadas and thought I'd jot down some thoughts, interspersed with polemical asides.

 With Dante's Comedia, the terza rima is a form invented by the author, so integral to the enterprise that to abandon it is to abandon an important element of narrative motion and structure.
 I am willing to go to the finish-line for Dante's terza rima.
 But to insist on full ottava rima in translating Os Lusíadas, when Camoes doesn't make too much of a point about proper and improper rhymes, is not hung up on formal punctilios, and is using not a form of his own design but the conventional stanza of his day. would be overkill, and perhaps even a bit dense since modern audiences don't much care about that sort of thing.
 But to abandon the form seems also unnecessary, and unwise since it is part of how Camoes organizes narrative rhythm, and the way thoughts are expressed is quite clearly chunked according to where rhymes fall.
 In traditional Portuguese rhymed verse (leaving aside popular songs and the like) every line must rhyme with at least one other line somewhere nearby (though "nearby" could mean "in the next stanza.")
 If you see a line-end, you're expecting its mate before too long.
 This has not been true of English for some time.
 We are very used to quatrains where only the second and fourth line rhyme.
 A paired-down ottavo, of the form ABCBDBEE, seems like it will do just fine.
 The expectations of modern English readers allow for a relaxation here that frees me up to attend to other matters more.

 But there is another point on which modern English readers' expectations are — to use the technical term — a motherfucking nuisance, and that is when it comes to poetic syntax and the traditional English poetic register.
 Specifically, modern readers have a problem with shifting word order around to suit one's needs or whim.
-Compared to earlier readers, mainstream modern English readers act like a gaggle of rules-rutting, norm-addicted tight-asses in dire need of a drug cocktail that includes a lot of marijuana and ex-lax.
+Compared to earlier readers, mainstream modern English readers have an unsolved stick-related proctological issue.
 Ironically, this comes hand in hand with the belief that rigid adherence to prose syntax, and a taboo placed on the poetic register, are in some sense a form of freedom and disinhibition.
-I know I have said this before on this site, but it bears repeating.
 The "unnatural" inversions, for which older rhymed translations in English are chastized only seem unacceptable to Modern English speakers because they have been taught to feel that way about anything written or translated too recently.
-A certain ideological work is needed to harmonize the cultivated high regard for the likes of Shakespeare, Spenser and Milton, who freely use syntactic scrambling to various degrees, with an aversion to "unnatural" language (which really is code for "archaic language" as the term is used even by people who have no problem with e.e. cummings.)
+A certain ideological work is needed to harmonize the cultivated high regard (or at least tolerance) for the likes of Spenser and Milton, who freely use syntactic scrambling to various degrees, with an aversion to "unnatural" language (which really is code for "archaic language" as the term is used even by people who have no problem with e.e. cummings.)
 We convince ourselves that the traditional poetic register is only appropriate for things written before 1900, after which date it is seen as unnatural.
 Whereas of course our own sensibilities about what language is or isn't worth taking seriously in a poem are completely "natural" and a function of the intrinsic properties of the language.
 While one must for practical reasons humor modern audiences on this matter (at least up to a point), I see no reason to pretend to find it less absurd than I do.
 Languages do not have essences.
 It is only the high-end kool-aid we sip that makes it seem like they do.
 And I do not like the buffoonery that this type of thinking leads to.
 A similar sleight of handwaving allows our modern arbitri elegantiarum to enjoy Bernart of Ventadorn or Sappho as great poetry, while also enjoying their anger at Bob Dylan's Nobel prize.
 They will have their cake and eat it too.
 So they vomit up the first cake before scarfing down the second, while shooing away anyone so boorish as to mention the puke now perfuming the patio, or so impertinent as to ask if this cake tastes better or worse when mixed with the upchucked aftertaste of its predecessor.

 One translator describes the difference between English and Portuguese syntax as that of "a syntax of inflected nouns and verbs, and a syntax where meaning depends on word order" to justify avoidance of syntactic scrambling.
 This is overstated and underthought.
 True enough that word-order is more important in English syntax than Portuguese, but the difference between O homem mordeu o cachorro and o cachorro mordeu o homem is exactly that between "The man bit the dog" and "the dog bit the man."
 Anybody who's read Milton or Spenser knows that English syntax can sustain a good deal of scrambled word-order without obscuring meaning, and Gerard Manley Hopkins shows just how the opacity caused by word-scrambling can itself be used for artistic effect in English poetry just like any other linguistic property.